 Tenants in Georgia have the right to the quiet enjoyment of their homes.
 Even as a landlord, you are not permitted to barge in on your tenant whenever you’d like.
 In other words, you cannot show up unannounced on your tenant’s door and expect to be let in.

 To access the property, you must first notify your tenant.
 The notice must state the reason and date of entry.
-Some of the common reasons landlords enter tenant’s units are to make property repairs, inspect the property, or to show the property to prospective tenants.
+Some of the common reasons landlords enter tenant’s units are to make property repairs, inspect the property, or to show the property to prospective tenants looking to rent.

 It goes without saying that the timing should be reasonable.
 Ideally, it should be between 8.00AM and 5.00PM during weekdays, and 9.00AM and 3.00PM during weekends.